12 Fidget Toys Kids Can Make Themselves

 Okay, I'm not going to lie, it might be a little messy making these flour stress balls, but it will definitely be worth it in the end.
 To get ahead of the mess, make sure you have good quality balloons and a funnel (adult supervision helps, too!).
 Then attach the funnel to the opening of the balloon and slowly scoop the flour in the opening.
 Make sure to tie the balloon with a strong knot!
 Your family will definitely want to make a few of these and keep them around the house for an instant stress reliever.
 Get all of the instructions over on My Crazy Good Life.

 Kids can squeeze tension away with these DIY watermelon squishy toys.
 To make them, you'll need a piece of inexpensive memory foam.
 (If you happen to have an old memory foam pillow around the house, you can upcycle the foam from the pillow!)
 Let your child use scissors to cut out the little watermelons, then add a bit of paint, and they're ready for use.
 Don’t stop at just watermelon shapes either!
 Kids can make a whole fruit salad with little orange slices, strawberries, and apples.

 DIY Infinity Cube Fidget Toy

 Moms and Crafters

 The best part about these infinity cube fidget toys is that they are super customizable.
-You can choose between different sized blocks, multiple colors, and even pick out a printed duct tape to match.
+Kids can choose between different sized blocks, multiple colors, and even pick out a printed duct tape to match.
 Can’t decide on which size to make?
 Make a variety of infinity cubes to keep around for different situations.
-A small one will fit perfectly in any backpack for a super portable fidget toy, while a large one will be great to keep at home when you need to keep your hands busy.
+A small one will fit perfectly in any backpack for a super portable fidget toy, while a large one will be great to keep at home when kids need to keep their hands busy.

 Endless Lego Fidget Cube